 Backend as a Service (BaaS)

 If you don't want to have to deal with your own infrastructure and backend implementation, then there are a few backend as a service options.
-We have an Ionic Tutorial where we explain how to use Firebase as an authentication provider for your Ionic Apps.
+We have an Ionic Tutorial where we explain how to use Firebase as a backend for your Ionic Apps.

 Your own API implementation